khalidabuhakmeh/happy-docs-sample/docs/index.md

 ### Multiply

-We can add two `multiply` parameters together.
+We can multiply `int` parameters together.

 <!-- snippet: multiply-example -->
 <a id='c5800a3d'></a>